• Home |

 Why We Chose It

-Fiocchi is one of the most trusted ammo brands imported into the US.
-They manufacture reliable 9mm self-defense ammo, among other calibers.
+Fiocchi is one of the most trusted ammo brands imported to the U.S. (although many of their products are made at Fiocchi's own factory in Missouri, including this one).
+They manufacture reliable self-defense ammo.

-The jacketed hollow point has been trusted for generations to provide solid accuracy while reducing the risk of over-penetration.
+The jacketed hollow point bullet has been trusted for generations to provide solid accuracy, accentuated damage to the threat, and a reduced risk of over-penetration.

-I find the velocity and energy a little lacking compared to other rounds.
+I find this round's velocity and energy a little lacking compared to others.
 However, this is partly due to the heavier bullet, so we're not comparing apples to apples in that regard.
 One might think that the heavier bullet would help with stopping power, though.

 If you're looking for an exotic round that's made in the USA, then check out CCI 9mm 53 Grain #12 Shot.
-This is unique ammo because it's multiple pellets instead of a single projectile, very similar to traditional shotgun ammo.
+This cartridge is loaded with multiple shot pellets instead of a single projectile.
+In a sense, it's shotgun ammo – for your pistol!

-I will warn you that the case is aluminum, so your pistol, whether it's a Glock, Remington, Ruger, Sig, or Walther, might not like it and malfunction more than it typically does.
+Take care that the case is aluminum.
+Whether it's a Glock, Remington, Ruger, SIG, or Walther, your pistol might not like it and malfunction more than it typically does.

 How to Choose the Best Exotic 9x19 Parabellum Handgun Ammunition for Your Situation